Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Chisago County has identified several safety/operational concerns at major intersections, side streets, and at private access points.
 There is also a high level of traffic congestion during morning/evening commutes and during summer recreational season.
 Traffic is expected to increase over time.

-There have been a number of serious crashes along Highway 8 in recent years, including 4 fatalities.
+Between 2011 and 2020, there have been over 1,100 crashes reported along Highway 8, with nine involving serious injury, and five involving fatalities.
 This project will analyze causes and locations of these crashes and develop mitigation strategies, which may include adding turn lanes, raised medians, widening shoulders, improving sight-lines, other potential ways to help deal with the existing and future capacity issues, and enhancing traffic control at major intersections.
 Properly managing access along the corridor will also improve traffic safety and mobility.

 Access will be managed on Highway 8 by properly spacing roadway intersections, consolidating access points where practical, and potentially dividing the roadway with a median.
 While this may slightly alter how people get to their destinations, the completed project will enhance access by reducing congestion, and improving traffic flow along Highway 8.